yetianmed/subcortex/Group-Parcellation/README.md

 To facilitate whole-brain connectome mapping, the 3 Tesla version of the atlas is also integrated into several existing cortex-only parcellation atlases and the combined cortex-subcortex atlases are provided for download in CIFTI format.

-A naming convention (anatomical nomenclature) and the MNI centroid coordinates (mm) for all regions is provided in a text file that accompanies each atlas scale.
+A naming convention (anatomical nomenclature) and the MNI centroid coordinates (mm) for all regions are provided in text files that accompanies each atlas scale.

 ### NIFTI